Twentysix26/Red-Docs/red/red_getting_started.md

 When started, Red will show you an **invite URL**.
 Being a URL, simply open it in your browser.
 That is used to invite Red to a server that *you own* or you have the *manage server* permissions on.
 If you don't, pass the URL to who does so that they can invite your bot.

 Once done, it should tell you "Authorized".
 It joins as soon as you do that (even with the bot closed!), so if you don't see it in your server yet there could be two reasons:
-- The bot has joined but the user list is not yet showing it
+* The bot has joined but the user list is not yet showing it
-- The bot has joined but it cannot read messages in the text channel you're in.
+* The bot has joined but it cannot read messages in the text channel you're in.
 Set the [proper permissions](https://support.discordapp.com/hc/en-us/articles/206029707).

 ## Interacting with Red

-Being a chatbot, Red reacts to commands.
+Being a chatbot, Red reacts to commands *in the chat*.
 Commands are preceded by a prefix, usually a single character.
 Since the prefix can be anything and is decided by you, the user, we'll refer to it as `[p]` in the documentation.
+Most commands are meant to be typed in a server's chat and will **not** work in direct messages.

 ### The commands

 The single command you'll swear by when using Red is `[p]help`.
-Help will show you the commands' list and how to use each one of them.
+Help will show you the **commands' list** and how to use each one of them.

-Issuing only `[p]help` with no additional parameters will show you the full command list (in direct message, not to clutter the public chat) of the currently loaded cogs (fancy name for Red's plugins).
+Issuing only `[p]help` with no additional parameters will show you the **full command list** (in direct message, not to clutter the public chat) of the currently loaded [cogs](https://twentysix26.github.io/Red-Docs/red_getting_started/#cogs).
-Pick a command at random and issue
+Pick a command at random and issue:
 `[p]help commandname`
 This will explain what the command does and show what parameter it needs (if any).

-Parameters are enclosed in `< >` if needed or `[ ]` if optional.
+**Parameters** are enclosed in `< >` if needed or `[ ]` if optional.
 An example is `[p]ban`.
 The help will show `$ban <user> [days=0]`.
 This means that it is necessary to provide the `user` you want to ban (ideally, by mentioning them to prevent mistakes) but the days can be omitted, making it default to 0.
 So, the command can be used by doing `[p]ban @username`.
 Please don't test that on yourself or your friends ;)

-`[p]help` will also show you command groups.
+`[p]help` will also show you **command groups**.
 Command groups are simply, well, group of commands.
 For example, `[p]cleanup` currently holds six *subcommands*.
 When using one of them you'll need to also specify the command group, e.g. `[p]cleanup messages 5`

 ## Cogs

-Cogs, fancy term for plugins, are additional modules that enhance the functionality of Red.
+Cogs, fancy term for *plugins*, are additional modules that enhance the functionality of Red.
 Most of the time, they contain commands for you to use.
 Red, at the moment of writing, comes with 10 standard cogs (technically 11, but the owner cog is internal and necessary for Red to function).

 You can see your current cogs with `[p]cogs`.
 It's possible to load the unloaded ones by using `[p]load` and unload the loaded ones with `[p]unload`.